-These instructions cover how to update existing Solaris 10 (x86) installations to new versions of EZproxy.
+These instructions cover how to update existing Solaris 10 (x86) installations to EZproxy 6.0.8.
 These instructions are valid to update from any version of EZproxy to this release.
 This process will preserve all existing configuration files.

 - Change your current directory to the directory where EZproxy is installed with a command such as: